Dilumacad Underwater Tunnel – Helicopter Island

 From one side of the island to the other, gives it a total length of 40m.
 The tunnel has a few ceiling holes which makes this dive an incredible spectacle.
 For advanced divers only

-• The Dilumacad Underwater Tunnel: one of the El Nido’s wonders!
+The Dilumacad Underwater Tunnel: one of El Nido’s wonders!

-The Dilumacad Tunnel starts at 12 meters depth and is 35 to 40 meters long.
-It has a few ceiling holes which makes this dive an incredible spectacle.
+The Dilumacad Tunnel starts at 12 meters depth and is around 40 meters long.
+It has a few ceiling holes which let light in on the school of copper sweepers that lives in the tunnel.
+This sight makes this dive an incredible spectacle to behold.

-The entrance is wide enough for two divers to penetrate together and a 15-20 meters tunnel leads to a cavern at the centre.
+The entrance is wide enough for two divers to penetrate together and after 15-20 meters the tunnel becomes a huge cavern with a view to the exit already.
 The bottom is sandy where small fish and crabs can be seen.
 The way out is more narrow and only one diver can exit the 10m tunnel at a time.
-It will bring you out to a rocky area some 20 meters from the entrance and you may see larger fish here.
+It will bring you out to a rocky area with boulder formations some 20 meters.
 For advanced divers only!

 • Getting there: 15 minutes by boat